An Immigrant’s Perspective

 Deported Veterans Support House

 An unofficial refuge has emerged in Mexico to help some of these deported veterans.
 The Deported Veteran Support House is a shelter in Tijuana, Mexico, just across the border from San Diego.
 As the problem persists, the number of veterans deported from the U.S. grows.
-As you thank veterans for their service and sacrifice this year, consider donating to the support house and asking your local representative take action on this problem.
+As you thank veterans for their service and sacrifice this year, consider donating to the support house and asking your local representative to take action on this problem.

 About CitizenPath